Trump throws GOP into chaos

 Pence's comments were an example of how Republican politicians are maneuvering amid the fast-changing political environment to protect their own futures as well as the short-term run-up to the election.

-For her part, Clinton has largely stood by as the drama with Trump and the GOP unfolds.
+For her part, Hillary Clinton has largely stood by as the drama with Trump and the GOP unfolds.
 But the furor presents Clinton with a new challenge -- and opportunities -- as she prepares for Sunday's debate.

 The former secretary of state must calibrate how she responds to the storm raging around Trump, and also prepare for the possibility that he will try to deflect it by bringing up the past infidelities of her husband, former President Bill Clinton.